Public launch

 Encode

 An agent per subsection drafts the encoding, citing the section it came from.
-Conflicts and re-tries are logged.
+The pipeline logs every conflict and retry.

 Step 03verify